AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-23-putting-things-together-form-validation.markdown

 *BAZINGA!!!* Now we can decorate any input we want with a label and some magic!

-**The first path: The children of Anhu-LAHR**
+**The first path: The children of Angu-LAHR**

 >*He was ready and he stepped onto the burning red sand of the first path.
 In the distance he could hear voices.
->For his journey to succeed, he had to talk to them and convince them to help him.*
+>For his journey to succeed, he had to talk to them and convince them to give him the magical key.*

 For this solution we will make use of the **@ContentChildren** decorator of **Angular 2** to access our error messages and switch them on and off.